 Vitamin A supplementation in postpartum women

-Informed by the available evidence, WHO does not recommend vitamin A supplementation for postpartum women as a public health intervention for the prevention of maternal and infant morbidity and mortality.
+Vitamin A supplementation in postpartum women for the prevention of maternal and infant morbidity and mortality is not recommended.

 Systematic reviews used to develop the guidelines

 - Vitamin A supplementation for postpartum women